reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 <species>.total.histo
 ```

-Download the file \<species\>.total.histo to your local machine (as Joāo has shown us yesterday), go to the [Genomescope]http://qb.cshl.edu/genomescope/ page and upload the file there.
+Download the file \<species\>.total.histo to your local machine (as you learned yesterday), go to the [Genomescope]http://qb.cshl.edu/genomescope/ page and upload the file there.
 You should change the **Description** to the name of your species, and the **kmer** to 31.
 Then plot.

-Sabe the image of both versions of the plot - normal and log scale - somewhere in your computer.
+Save the image of both versions of the plot - normal and log scale - somewhere in your computer.

 Cool, you have plotted the kmer distribution of the \<species\>.total.histo file, and the model of genome scope has calculated for your (i) the estimated genome size, (ii) the heterozygosity and (iii) the percentage of repeats of your genome.